LovelaceAcademy/Learn/_posts/2021-06-09-running-a-full-node.markdown

 wget https://raw.githubusercontent.com/LovelaceAcademy/CardanoDevBox/main/init.sh
 bash init.sh
 ```
- 📝 _Note that mainnet versions of the commands are commented out.
+ 📝 _Note that the mainnet versions of the commands are commented out.
 Comment out the corresponding testnet commands and uncomment the mainnet versions to run a mainnet node_

 ## Running and Monitoring the Node